Search

 Monitor the indexing process

-Function call: You call the task.wait_for_done function.
+Function call: You call the indexes.indexed_assets.retrieve function.

 Parameters: